janpolowinski/task-processing-unit-for-dswarm/README.md

 ## Example Configuration for On-The-Fly Transform Processing

-The following configuration illustrates the property settings for a multi-threading ```on-the-fly transform``` processing scenario (i.e. input data ingest will be done on-the-fly before D:SWARM task execution + result export will be done immediately after the D:SWARM task execution):
+The following configuration illustrates the property settings for a multi-threading ```on-the-fly transform``` processing scenario (i.e., input data ingest will be done on-the-fly before D:SWARM task execution + result export will be done immediately after the D:SWARM task execution):

 ```
 service.name=deg-small-test-run